Multilevel domain decomposition-based architectures for physics-informed neural networks: Methods

 The resulting multilevel FBPINN solution is shown in \cref{fig:dd-collocation_points}~(c), and the individual subdomain network solutions (with the constraining operator and window function applied) are shown in \cref{fig:dd-collocation_points}~(b).
 In this case, we find the FBPINN closely matches the exact solution.

 Next we consider the 2D case ($d=2$), and set $f(x_1,x_2)=32(x_1(1-x_1)+x_2(1-x_2))$.
 Then the exact solution is given by $u(x_1, x_2) = 16(x_1(1-x_1)x_2(1-x_2))$.

-In this case we create a $L=3$ level FBPINN to solve this problem, using a uniform rectangular domain decomposition for each level with $J^{(1)}=1\times1=1$, $J^{(2)}=2 \times 2=4$, and $J^{(3)}=4 \times 4=16$, as shown in \cref{fig:dd-collocation_points}~(d) and (e).
+In this case we create a $L=3$ level FBPINN to solve this problem, using a uniform rectangular DD for each level with $J^{(1)}=1\times1=1$, $J^{(2)}=2 \times 2=4$, and $J^{(3)}=4 \times 4=16$, as shown in \cref{fig:dd-collocation_points}~(d) and (e).
 The size of each subdomain along each dimension is defined similar as in~\cref{eq:used_dd} using, again, an overlap ratio of $\delta=1.9$.
 The subdomain window functions are given by

 where $\mu_{ij}^{(l)}$ and $\sigma_{ij}^{(l)}$ represent the center and half-width of each subdomain along each dimension, respectively.
-An FCN~\cref{eq:fcn} with 1 hidden layer and 16 hidden units is placed in each subdomain, and the $\mathbf{x}$ inputs to each subdomain network are normalized to the range [-1,1] along each dimension over their individual subdomains.
+A FCN~\cref{eq:fcn} with 1 hidden layer, 16 hidden units, and $\tanh$ activation functions is placed in each subdomain, and the $\mathbf{x}$ inputs to each subdomain network are normalized to the range [-1,1] along each dimension over their individual subdomains.

 Similar to above, the multilevel FBPINN is trained using the hard-constrained loss function \cref{eq:multilevel_fpinn_loss_hard}, using a constraining operator given by with $\sigma=0.2$.
 The loss function is minimized using the Adam optimizer with a learning rate of $1\times10^{-3}$ and $N=80\times80=$~6,400 uniformly-spaced collocation points across the domain.